 To determine if red blood cells, white blood cells, and platelets are normal in appearance and number; to distinguish between different types of white blood cells and to determine their relative percentages in the blood; to help diagnose a range of deficiencies, diseases, and disorders involving blood cell production, function and destruction; to monitor cell production and cell maturity in diseases such as leukaemia, during chemo/radiation therapy, or in the evaluation for haemoglobin variants

 When to get tested?

-When FBC results are abnormal, a blood film with manual WBC differential is performed to determine the presence of abnormal or immature cells; when a doctor suspects a deficiency, disease, or disorder that can affect blood cell production; when you are being treated for a disease with medications that may have an affect on blood cell production
+When FBC results are abnormal, a blood film with manual WBC differential may be performed to determine the presence of abnormal or immature cells; when a doctor suspects a deficiency, disease, or disorder that can affect blood cell production; when you are being treated for a disease with medications that may have an effect on blood cell production

 A blood sample drawn from a vein in your arm or by pricking a finger, ear or, in the case of an infant, a heel

 What is being tested?

 A blood film allows the evaluation of white blood cells (WBCs, leucocytes), red blood cells (RBCs, erythrocytes), and platelets (thrombocytes).
 These cell populations are produced and mature in the bone marrow and are eventually released into the bloodstream as needed.
 WBC’s main function is to fight infection, while RBCs carry oxygen to the tissues.
 Platelets appear as small cell fragments and, when activated, form a plug as one of the first steps in blood clotting.
 The number and type of each cell present in the blood is dynamic but generally maintained by the body within specific ranges.
 Values can fluctuate at times of illness or stress; intense exercise or smoking can also affect cell counts.